Azure/azure-functions-mysql-extension/docs/BindingsOverview.md

 If the function successfully starts but then an error causes the connection to break (such as the server going offline) then the function will continue to try and reopen the connection until the function is either stopped or the connection succeeds.
 If the connection is successfully re-established then it will pick up processing changes where it left off.

-Note that these retries are outside the built in idle connection retry logic that SqlClient has which can be configured with the [ConnectRetryCount](https://learn.microsoft.com/dotnet/api/system.data.sqlclient.sqlconnectionstringbuilder.connectretrycount) and [ConnectRetryInterval](https://learn.microsoft.com/dotnet/api/system.data.sqlclient.sqlconnectionstringbuilder.connectretryinterval) connection string options.
+Note that these retries are outside the built in idle connection retry logic that MySqlClient has which can be configured with the [ConnectRetryCount](https://learn.microsoft.com/dotnet/api/system.data.mysqlclient.mysqlconnectionstringbuilder.connectretrycount) and [ConnectRetryInterval](https://learn.microsoft.com/dotnet/api/system.data.mysqlclient.mysqlconnectionstringbuilder.connectretryinterval) connection string options.
 The built-in idle connection retries will be attempted first and if those fail to reconnect then the trigger binding will attempt to re-establish the connection itself.

 #### Function or binding exception retries